bliutwo/pomodoro/README.md

 - [ ] Try to update a Label continuously over time.

+### Pomodoro Interactive Wrapper

+So in this section, I'll cover how I implement the interface between the GUI and the Pomodoro, globaltimer, etc. classes.

 ### History

 - [x] Figure out how to import appJar onto my PC.